inno-devops-labs/F24-intro-labs/submission6.md

 ;; MSG SIZE  rcvd: 55
 ```

 After I run this command 2 times we see that it returns 2 different ip addresses: 140.82.121.4 and 140.82.121.3.
-What is reasonable for such a bit platform as github, such approach is used for distribute the load to many machines.
+What is reasonable for such a big platform as a github.
+This approach is used for distributing the load to many machines.
 (We can also see that in task 2.1 _traceroot_ sometimes use 140.82.121.3 for github.com and sometimes 140.82.121.4, due to the same reasons).